-The Council consists of the Chairperson, Revd.
-Tim Edge, who works together with Trustees to manage and grow the work and mission of ODCD.
+The Council consists of the Chairperson, His Honour Christopher Tyrer, who works together with Trustees to manage and grow the work and mission of ODCD.
 The full Council meets at least three times a year.

 They oversee and support the organisation's ministry among deaf and hard of hearing people, as well as promoting the organisation and representing its interests to the wider church and community, to increase awareness of hearing churches to the needs of the deaf and the potential contribution they can make to local churches and communities.
 There are opportunities to attend services, meetings and events throughout the year.